Generating pairwise entanglement in periodically driven quantum spin chains with stochastic resetting

 Figures\ \ref{fig4}(a,b) show plots for $C_2^{r,\rm st}$ for the driven PXP chain as a function of $r$.
 We find that $r_c$ and $r_m$ remain finite over a wide range of frequencies and show qualitatively similar behavior as the XY chain.
 Both $r_c$ and $r_m$ drops to zero at special drive frequencies.
 However, in contrast to the XY chain, $C^{r, \rm st}_2$ remains large only near the special frequencies.
 It drops to much smaller values away from them where $H_F^{(1)}$ governs the dynamics (inset of Fig.\ \ref{fig4}(a)).

-The existence of a critical and an optimal reset rates in the concurrence between two spins seems to be a universal feature of both driven integrable and non-integrable systems subjected to stochastic resetting.
+The existence of a critical and an optimal reset rates in the concurrence between two spins in both driven integrable and non-integrable systems subjected to stochastic resetting, indicates that these are generic features of such systems.
 This can be understood as follows.
 For generic drive frequencies, the concurrence vanishes at large $m$ implying $E_a(mT)<0$ for large $m$.
 However for finite $r$, the reset averaged spin correlations sample early time dynamics for which $C_a(mT)$ is finite.
 The weight of these early time contributions increases with $r$, leading to an increase in $E_a(mT)$ at large $m$.
 Since $C_a^r(mT)= {\rm Max}\{0,E_a(mT)\}$, $C_a^{r,\rm st}$ becomes nonzero only after $r$ exceeds a critical threshold, giving rise to $r_c$.
 This argument fails when $C_a^{\rm st}\neq 0$ without resetting which occurs within a small window around the special drive frequencies.
 To explain the existence of an optimal resetting rate $r_m$, we note that, in the limit $r\gg 1$ (the Zeno limit), the system is effectively frozen and remains in the initial state $|\psi_a(0)\rangle$.
 Since $|\psi_a(0)\rangle$ is chosen to be a Fock state with zero concurrence, $C_a^r(mT)$ and hence $C_a^{r,\rm st}$ vanishes in this limit.
 Thus, $C_a^{r, \rm st} =0$ for both $r=0$ and $r\gg1$.
 Given the existence of a finite $r_c$, this mandates that there must be an intermediate reset rate $r_m$ at which $C_a^{r,\rm st}$ attains maxima.